node-3d/addon-tools-raub/README.md

 <summary>binding.gyp</summary>

-* Assume `EXT_LIB` is the name of a Addon Tools compliant binary dependency module.
+* Assume `EXT_LIB` is the name of an Addon Tools compliant binary dependency module.
 * Assume `MY_ADDON` is the name of this addon.
 * Assume C++ code goes to `cpp` directory.